Nienke5821/waste-sorting-robots/README.md

 ### Locomotion

 ### Manipulation
 You can run the "compare methods" file by running the file in the terminal.
 You can run the "SAM2 live" file also by running the file in the terminal.
 For this one, make sure there is a camera input.
+This is the same for the "SAM2 testing" file.
+Make sure you are located in the Manipulation folder when running, since it needs other files from this folder.

 ## Authors
 Britt Erkens (1468359)